 What Gunter wasn’t expecting was to be told emphatically, just a few hours into the morning, that death doesn’t exist.
 In back-to-back sessions, Gunter tells me, this theme persisted.
 The attendees were informed by a variety of professionals throughout the daylong conference: Death.
 Wasn’t.
 Real.

-“It was really death-heavy, and not in what I would consider a medically productive way,” she says.
+“It was really death-heavy, and not in what I would consider a medically productive way,” she said.
 “This was a health conference, not a religion conference, so I’m looking at it from a health perspective.”
 The speakers included a psychic medium (“death does not exist”) Laura Lynne Jackson, Dr. Eben Alexander, a neurologist who says he died and saw heaven, and Anita Moorjani, who told the audience that cancer could be cured by love.

-Gunter writes on her blog that there were problems with their accounts.
+Gunter wrote on her blog that there were problems with their accounts.
 “Dr. Eben Alexander wrote Proof of Heaven and claims he was dead and saw heaven with his dead brain,” she wrote.
 “Shockingly there are some holes in his story.
 In reality he did not die, he had delirium and a medically induced coma, both of which can give vivid dreams and hallucinations.
 Yes, he was sick and had a great recovery but he did not die and he did not see heaven.”

 Moorjani, who told the audience that her brain had died while fighting lymphoma, was also in a coma—not dead—and while she said things like, “Your body is smart, it will heal naturally,” “It is easier being dead than alive,” and, “You can heal cancer with love,”—she didn’t mention that she received chemotherapy (probably a factor in her recovery).